Optimize Applications for Intel® GPUs with Intel® VTune™ Profiler

 Use data transfer metrics in the GPU Offload Analysis results to see how much time was spent in transfer operations between host and device.

-• The analysis summary displays execution time as well as data transfer time.
+• The analysis summary displays execution time and data transfer time.
 If the execution time is lower, this indicates a sub-optimal offload schema for your application.

 • Depending on the grouping level that you select, the Graphics tab presents the collected data in different views: